roblatour/OMVBackup/README.md

 Click 'No' to 'Would you like to apply OS customization settings'

-Click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive
+Click 'Yes' to the overwrite warning prompt only when you're completely sure you have selected the correct drive

 Hope this will be of help to you!